Cabinet shake-up: Mallard, Faafoi depart; Williams replaced as Police Minister

 "I am the father of George, Fred and Theo who say they want to see more of their Dad, which is something I think is a reasonable ask," he said in a statement.

-On June 22 his youngest son turned five, and he had made the decision when that happened he would get out of politics.
+On June 22 his youngest son turned 5, and he had made the decision when that happened he would get out of politics.

 When he left home this morning his youngest had said to "make sure you are at school visits next week".